umarbutler/persist-cache/README.md

 ```

 ## Usage 👩‍💻
-The code snippet below demonstrates how both synchronous and asynchronous functions as well as methods can be cached with `persist-cache`:
+The code snippet below demonstrates how both synchronous and asynchronous functions as well as methods may be cached with `persist-cache`:
 ```python
 from persist_cache import cache